PyHDI/PyCoRAM/README.md

 For just simulation

 * Python 3.3 (or later)
-* Pyverilog 0.6.0 (or later)
+* Pyverilog 0.7.0 (or later)
     - My original Verilog HDL design analyzer
-    - 0.6.0-lite is included in this package
+    - 0.7.0-lite is included in this package
 * Jinja2 (2.7 or later)
 * Icarus Verilog (0.9.6 or later)
-    -for preprocessor in Pyverilog and for simulation
+    - for preprocessor in Pyverilog and for simulation

 To build a final FPGA design (bit-file)